Tosca tester

 As with all automated tests, it is advisable to test one operation for each test.
 Small-scale tests are quick to debug and bugs are easier to reproduce and fix.

 Integration tests should be written with the end user in mind.
-Try to use domain language and describe the behavior, not the implementation.
+Try to use domain language and describe the behaviour, not the implementation.

 Integration tests are inherently slower than unit tests.
 That’s why it’s even more important to limit the number of tests you write and run them in parallel if possible.
 Parallel execution is part of most modern testing frameworks.